trixi-framework/Trixi.jl/docs/src/adding_a_new_equation.md

 operation `u^3`.

 That's already enough to run a simple simulation with a standard DGSEM discretization using the non-dissipative central flux at interfaces.
+This code is written outside of our new `module`.
 ```julia
 # Create a simulation setup
 import .CubicConservationLaw